Tuesday, September 28, 2010

 Thursday, September 9, 2010

-Random Radar is the ancestor to the popular Cuneiform Records label.
-They had some interesting acts, but none were more intriguing than Mars Everywhere.
-The music here is a cross between, Canterbury (due to The Muffins influence), space rock, avant prog and free rock.
+Random Radar was the ancestor to the popular Cuneiform Records label.
+They had some interesting acts, but none were more intriguing than Mars Everywhere's Industrial Sabotage.
+The music here is a cross between, Canterbury (due to The Muffins influence), space rock, avant prog, and free rock.
 Gets a little loose and annoying in places, but when they catch a groove, the fireworks are undeniable.
 Some brilliant guitar work, and it's just this space rock element that becomes the album's ace in the hole.
-Worth tracking down.

 Priority: 3